-We have audited the accompanying combined special-purpose balance sheets of Southwell Obligated Group as defined in the Master Trust Indenture (MTI) between the Tift County Hospital Authority (Authority), Southwell, Inc. (Southwell) and Tift Regional Health System, Inc. (System) (collectively Southwell Obligated Group) as Obligated Issuers and U.S. Bank National Association as Master Trustee dated as of December 1, 2002, as amended and supplemented from time to time, as of September 30, 2021 and 2020, and the related combined special-purpose statements of operations and changes in net assets, and cash flows for the years then ended, and the related notes to the combined special-purpose financial statements.
+We have audited the accompanying combined special-purpose financial statements of Southwell Obligated Group as defined in the Master Trust Indenture (MTI) between the Tift County Hospital Authority (Authority), Southwell, Inc. (Southwell) and Tift Regional Health System, Inc. (System) (collectively Southwell Obligated Group) as Obligated Issuers and U.S. Bank National Association as Master Trustee dated as of December 1, 2002, as amended and supplemented from time to time, which comprise the combined special-purpose balance sheets as of September 30, 2022 and 2021, and the related combined special-purpose statements of operations and changes in net assets, and cash flows for the years then ended, and the related notes to the combined special-purpose financial statements.